Websites

 In 2015, he spoke about tennis analytics at the Sloan Sports Analytics Conference and subsequently published an extensive database of tennis results, rankings, and stats.
 He founded and maintains the Match Charting Project, which is relied upon by everyone from broadcasters to the coaching staff of Iga Swiatek.
 It could always use your help.

 In 2022, Jeff published The Tennis 128, a 300,000-word series of biographical essays counting down the 128 best players of the last century.
-This year's writing project celebrates the 50th anniversary of 1973, one of the most consequential seasons in the sport's history.
+The following year, he celebrated the 50th anniversary of 1973, one of the most consequential seasons in the sport's history.

 A long time ago, Jeff was a professional saxophonist and bandleader.
 He performed with a variety of groups, including his own Oy Christina! jazz orchestra and with James Brown's original "funky drummer," the late Clyde Stubblefield.
 Four of his albums are available on Bandcamp, including two with his 15-piece jazz orchestra.